 + PRO: Good quality healthcare

-The standard of healthcare in Zurich is very high, and most expats will find good service in hospitals and clinics.
+The standard of healthcare in Zurich is very high, and most expats will find exceptional service in hospitals and clinics.

 - CON: Mandatory private health insurance